ProjectQ-Framework/ProjectQ/docs/projectq.setups.rst

 Submodules
 ----------

-Each of the submodules contains a setup which can be loaded by the `MainEngine` :
+Each of the submodules contains a setup which can be used to specify the `engine_list` used by the `MainEngine` :

 .. autosummary::